Table of Contents

 endpoint of our Currency API.

-Let's retrieve historical currency rates for the USD base currency on January 1st, 2019 using the Python SDK:
+Let's retrieve historical currency rates for the USD base currency on January 1st, 2019 using our Python SDK.

 from currencyapinet.currency import Currency